-An introduction to the new library website and the array of information available online to students across the world of Webster.
-Learn how to access subject-specific research guides, online books, articles, videos, and one-on-one help from a librarian.
-We will show you how to find the information you need when you need it, all from the comfort of your own home.
+An introduction to the wide array of information available online to students across the world of Webster.
+Learn how to access subject-specific research guides, articles, books and one-on-one help from a librarian.
+We show you how to find the information you need when you need it, all from the comfort of your own home.

 New to Webster University or just new to library research?
 This video will introduce the new library website (going live January 2018) and: